axondeepseg/axondeepseg/docs/source/documentation.rst

    * - y0
      - Axon Y centroid position in pixels.
 Extracted with `skimage.measure.regionprops <scikit-image https://scikit-image.org/docs/stable/api/skimage.measure.html#regionprops>`_.
    * - gratio
      - Ratio between the axon equivalent diameter and the axon+myelin (fiber) equivalent diameter.
+Note that the equivalent diameter is defined as the diameter of a circle with the same area as the region.
    * - axon_area
      - Area of the axon region in :math:`{\mu}`\ m\ :sup:`2`\ .
 Extracted with `skimage.measure.regionprops <scikit-image https://scikit-image.org/docs/stable/api/skimage.measure.html#regionprops>`_.
    * - axon_perimeter